Standing Tall: Sim to Real Fall Classification and Lead Time Prediction for Bipedal Robots: Introduction

 \subsection{Contributions}

-The main contributions of this paper are as follows: \begin{itemize} \item Implementation of the nominal fall prediction algorithm online, both in hardware and simulation \item Extension of the open-source dataset \cite{ref:digit_dataset} to include critical and non-critical faults, introduced by applying angled and non-angled forces at various locations in the sagittal and frontal planes of the robot \item Analysis of the nominal fall prediction algorithm against a broader range of faults. \item Introduction of a fall prediction algorithm capable of predicting falls caused by a wider range of critical faults while also predicting lead time. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize} \item Implementation of the nominal fall prediction algorithm online, both in hardware and simulation \item Extension of the open-source dataset \cite{ref:digit_dataset} to include critical and non-critical faults, introduced by applying angled and non-angled forces at various locations in the sagittal and frontal planes of the robot \item Analysis and robustification of the nominal fall prediction algorithm against a broader range of faults. \end{itemize} While our study focuses on the nominal fall prediction algorithm for the bipedal robot Digit during standing, the techniques used are applicable to other algorithms, platforms, and tasks.